shivah12/Yosher/README.md

 # Yosher

-Yosher is a web application developed using ReactJS, CSS, and Google Programmable Search Engine API.
+Yosher is a web application developed using ReactJS, CSS, and Search Engine API.
 It allows users to search for information using a custom search engine powered by Google.
 Additionally, the design of the logo for Yosher has been created using Figma.

 ## Features